hansama0902/DBMS_Project-II_Design-Implement-a-Document-Database/nodeExpressMongoDBEJS_PatientManagementSystem/README.md

-# nodeExpressSqliteEJS
+# nodeExpressMongoDBEJS
-An Example Application Using Node + Expres + SQlite + EJS implementing a simple reference manager
+An Example Application Using Node + Expres + sMongoDB + EJS implementing a simple reference manager

 ## Using it